WKDSMRT/realsense-gstreamer/README.md

 - src/gstrealsenseplugin.cpp:403:      // TODO Handle alignment here
 - src/gstrealsenseplugin.cpp:424:      // TODO need to set up format here
 - set plugin defines specific to WKD.SMRT/RealSense
+- Maybe add capability to generate synthetic data if no camera is connected.
+    - Should be develop mode only
 ### Tests
 - Test application in Python or C++